 The holiday starts on a full moon day during the month of Phalgun, which usually falls between the end of February and mid-March.

 Holi is especially significant in the Braj region, including Vrindavan, Nandgaon, and Barsana in Uttar Pradesh state, which attract most visitors during spring for the Holi celebrations.
 Different regions have their own customs during Holi.
-In western India, a pot of buttermilk is hung high in the street, and teenage boys make human pyramids reaching the pot, while girls are throwing colours on them.
+In western India, a pot of buttermilk is hung high in the street, and teenage boys make human pyramids reaching the pot, while girls are throwing colored things at them.
 In Uttar Pradesh, thousands come to see the Lath Mar Holi ritual when women beat men with sticks.
 The holiday also features special music and dances that are performed for the occasion.